 This compendium has been informed by the Police effectiveness, efficiency and legitimacy (PEEL) reviews that are published by HMICFRS.
+39 inspections under the 2023-2025 PEEL framework have been assessed and are contained in Section 1.

-43 inspections under the 2021-2022 PEEL framework have been considered in the first section of this paper.
-This overview is available in Section 1.
+Further to this, 43 inspections under the 2021-2022 PEEL framework have been considered in the first section of this paper.
+This overview is available in Section 2.

-Further to this, 30 inspections under the 2023-2025 PEEL framework have been assessed and are contained in Section 2.
-Together, these 67 inspections capture recent innovative practice across England and Wales captured by HMICFRS.
-This compendium will continue to be updated on a regular basis to maintain an up-to-date reference reflecting operational practice across the UK.
+Together, these 82 inspections capture recent innovative practice across England and Wales captured by HMICFRS.
+This compendium will continue to be updated on a regular basis to maintain an up-to-date reference reflecting operational practice across the UK